malkhamis-panw/gaia/doc/documentation.md

 ### AuditProfileMappingPolicy

-Use an audit profile mapping to define the set of Defenders that must implement a specific audit profile.
+Use an audit profile mapping to define the set of enforcers that must implement a specific audit profile.

 #### Example